 Some courses to explore

 - EDUC 152 - Classroom Theory and Practice

 - EDUC 346 - Crisis Management In K-12

 - EDUC 303 - The Philosophy and Design of Curriculum Planning

 - EDUC 401 - Educational Administration

 - EDUC 211 - Educational Strategies for Learning and Life

 - EDUC 301 - Educational Learning Theories and Applications

-- EDUC 567 - Religion in the Classroom
+- EDUC 567 - Teaching in Religiously Diverse Classrooms

 - Learn from master teachers who have extensive classroom and curriculum development experience.